gauteh/lieer/README.md

 You can get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application to use for yourself.
 Store the `client_secret.json` file somewhere safe and specify it to `gmi auth -c`.
 You can do this on a repository that is already initialized.

+# Privacy policy

+  No data is sent or stored outside the local repository gmailieer operates on.

 # Caveats

 * The GMail API does not let you sync `muted` messages.
 Until [this Google